BlueOakJS/model-xformer/README.md

 ## direction

-Conceptually, the **forward** mapping assumes the object to be mapped is in the format defined by the `dataMappings` field's "values", and produces an object in the format defined by the `dataMappings` field's keys.
+Conceptually, the "normal", or **forward**, mapping assumes the object to be mapped is in the format defined by the `dataMappings` field's "values", and produces an object in the format defined by the `dataMappings` field's keys.

 Thus, in a similar way, the **reverse** mapping assumes that the object to be mapped is in the format defined by the `dataMappings` field's keys, and produces an object in the format defined by the `dataMappings` field's "values".